Boeing turns to high-powered defense attorneys in 737 MAX investigation

 Boeing has said little about the investigation, but The Seattle Times pieced together a picture of who is handling the company’s legal response through interviews with people who revealed the company’s actions on condition of anonymity because of the sensitive nature of the inquiry.

-The three attorneys leading the defense team are Mark Filip of the law firm Kirkland & Ellis, who served as deputy attorney general under President George W. Bush; Richard Cullen of MaguireWoods, a Virginia-based law and crisis-management firm; and William Burck, co-managing partner of the Washington, D.C., office of Quinn Emanuel Urquhart & Sullivan.
+The three attorneys leading the defense team are Mark Filip of the law firm Kirkland & Ellis, who served as deputy attorney general under President George W. Bush; Richard Cullen of McGuireWoods, a Virginia-based law and crisis-management firm; and William Burck, co-managing partner of the Washington, D.C., office of Quinn Emanuel Urquhart & Sullivan.

 “These individual lawyers and their firms are a team of some of the most respected lawyers and law firms in the country,” said J. Michael Luttig, a former federal appeals court judge who is now a Boeing counselor and senior adviser overseeing legal matters arising from the crashes.
 That team has previously represented Boeing in various matters for more than a decade, he said.

-Note: An earlier version of this story misspelled the name of McGuireWoods.